 Hundreds of comments, ditto emails, ditto Facebook messages and Twitter tweeters and in-person holla-atchas and I feel like I’m finally in a place to release this.
-Without further ado, I give you the new and improved Genderbread Person!
+I give you the new and improved Genderbread Person!

 Depending on what you folks have to say after checking this out and reading the rationale below, I’ll be updating the Breaking through the Binary article and uploading a printer-friendly version of the new graphic.
 But first, let’s rationalize.